-Whether you aspire to work in a top-tier law firm, improve access to justice, or pursue a career in international business, a Buckingham law degree lets you take the first step.
+Whether you aspire to work in a top-tier law firm, improve access to justice, or pursue a career in international business, studying a degree in Law, Law and Criminology or Law with Business Management at Buckingham lets you take the first step.

-Ranked in the top 20 in the UK in The Guardian University Guide 2019, our two-year LLB Law programme will give you the foundations you need to build your legal career.
-If you choose to study Law and Criminology, you’ll also graduate with knowledge relating to crime, criminal justice and criminal behaviour.
+Our Law programmes provide the foundations to build your legal career.
+If you study on our Law and Criminology degree, you’ll also graduate with knowledge relating to crime, criminal justice and criminal behaviour.

-As a Qualifying Law Degree (QLD), our programme covers all the core areas required to pursue a career as a lawyer and to take the UK bar exam.
-Our part-time law degree offers more flexibility: attend lectures one evening a week and graduate in just four years.
+We also offer a part-time law degree study option, which offers more flexibility: attend lectures one evening a week and graduate with a law degree in just four years.

 Pursue a career as a lawyer or adapt to roles in a wide range of sectors, including non-government organisations (NGOs) and the public sector.
-You will develop your abstract and critical thinking and practical problem solving, all of which are key skills for not only lawyers, but managers, consultants, politicians, journalists, financiers, international aid workers, and more.
+A law degree will develop your abstract and critical thinking and practical problem solving, all of which are key skills for not only lawyers, but managers, consultants, politicians, journalists, financiers, international aid workers, and more.

 Within the first five years of their career, graduates earn an average of around £31,000.*